 Every investor would love to stumble upon the perfect stock.
 But will you ever really find a stock that provides everything you could possibly want?

 One thing's for sure: You'll never discover truly great investments unless you actively look for them.
-Let's discuss the ideal qualities of a perfect stock, then decide if BHP Billiton (NYS: BHP) fits the bill.
+Let's discuss the ideal qualities of a perfect stock and then decide whether BHP Billiton fits the bill.

 The quest for perfection

 Stocks that look great based on one factor may prove horrible elsewhere, making due diligence a crucial part of your investing research.
 The best stocks excel in many different areas, including these important factors:

 Growth.
 Expanding businesses show healthy revenue growth.
 While past growth is no guarantee that revenue will keep rising, it's certainly a better sign than a stagnant top line.

 Margins.
 Higher sales mean nothing if a company can't produce profits from them.
 Strong margins ensure that company can turn revenue into profit.

 Balance sheet.
 At debt-laden companies, banks and bondholders compete with shareholders for management's attention.
 Companies with strong balance sheets don't have to worry about the distraction of debt.

 Moneymaking opportunities.
 Return on equity helps measure how well a company is finding opportunities to turn its resources into profitable business endeavors.

 Valuation.
 You can't afford to pay too much for even the best companies.
 By using normalized figures, you can see how a stock's simple earnings multiple fits into a longer-term context.